cloudentity/ce-samples-identity-pool-reference-apps/identity-pool-reference-ui-services-nodejs/README.md

 **How to configure environment variables:**

-> **IMPORTANT!** Before setting up this app, make sure that the self-service UI app is configured to use this backend app.
-In the self-service UI app codebase, go to `identity-pool-user-reference-ui-react/src/authConfig.js` and set the value of `customLoginEnabled` and `nodeJsBackendEnabled` to `true`
+> **IMPORTANT!** Before setting up this app, make sure that the user auth React app is configured to use this backend app.
+In the user auth React app codebase, go to `identity-pool-user-reference-ui-react/src/authConfig.js` and set the value of `customLoginEnabled` and `nodeJsBackendEnabled` to `true`

 If you followed the ACP setup instructions in the main README file of this repository, you should have created:

 - **_EITHER_** a custom IDP, which is configured to double as a System OAuth client for authorizing System API requests,
 - **_OR_** a custom IDP, **plus** a separate System OAuth client for authorizing System API requests
 - An Admin "Server Web"-type OAuth client for authorizing Admin API requests
-- A "Server Web"-type OAuth client in the workspace in which you created your custom IDP, for making token introspection requests (this is a separate client from the "Single Page"-type client in the same workspace, which is used by the self-service UI app)
+- A "Server Web"-type OAuth client in the workspace in which you created your custom IDP, for making token introspection requests (this is a separate client from the "Single Page"-type client in the same workspace, which is used by the user auth React app)

 All of these OAuth clients should be configured to include `client_credentials` in the "Grant Types," and have "Token Endpoint Authentication Method" set to "Client Secret Basic."